-Boxing, Fencing, Polo-The first intercollegiate boxing team was coached by E. D. Burhans in 1935.
-This sport will be continued on an intercollegiate basis.
-Fencing is coached by George Bauer, and polo by Captain M. I. Voorhes.
+Boxing, Fencing, Polo-Intercollegiate boxing, started at State in 1935, is winning its place among the competitive sports.
+E. D. Burhans is coach.
+Fencing is coached by George Bauer, and Polo by Lieut.
+R. A. Drake.

 Reasonable Cost

 Michigan State offers its facilities and opportunities to students at a reasonable cost.
 The necessary expenses of the first term are heavier than those of succeeding terms, and students should plan to have a minimum of \$100 to \$125 for the first term.